Improving a Marriage Instead of Getting a Divorce

 She says one thing that's very important is to listen, or spouses may give up talking about anything deep and meaningful with their marriage partners.
 She says her husband used to get irritated with her because she sometimes didn't pay enough attention to what he said, or would interrupt him, or she wouldn't wait for him to think of answers to her questions before she started talking again.
 But she learned to be more willing to listen patiently.

 The author says many husbands don't like it when people seem to be going on and on at them.
-She learned that her own husband was like that.
+She learned that her own husband felt that way.

 She says she learned in a class about improving marriage that writing a letter to a spouse can sometimes be a good communication tool when people have become over-sensitive to each other's tone of voice and body language.
 People can be more thoughtful about what they say when they put it in a letter.
 They have a chance to re-write it if they've decided their words are unwise, before they let their spouse see it.